linux4sam/egt/CONTRIBUTING.md

 ```

 Be careful not to abuse this and change coding style just for the fun of it,
-especially on source that you are not currentoly working on.
+especially on source that you are not currently working on.

 ## Git Commit Messages